nkxxll/readinglist/llm/plan_fetcher_range.md

 - Update the form to accept a `start_id` and an `end_id` to define the range.
 - This will replace the single `id` input.
+- if only the `start_id` is entered this is OK only one blog will be fetched in this case like right now

 **Example:**
 ```heex